-Foreign creditors to a Canadian insolvency are treated no differently from Canadian creditors of the same class, as long as their claims are valid and not contrary to public policy.
+Foreign creditors are treated no differently from Canadian creditors of the same class as long as their claims are valid and not contrary to public policy.
 A creditor need not reside or carry on business in Canada for its claim to be valid.
 A creditor need not be resident in Canada to commence insolvency proceedings against a debtor in Canada.

-12.7 Discharge
+12.8 Discharge

-Corporations may not be discharged from bankruptcy until all of their debts have been satisfied (either by way of repayment of all debts or by way of an accepted proposal to creditors).
+Corporations may not be discharged from bankruptcy until all of their debts have been satisfied (by repaying all debts or by an accepted compromise of those debts).
 Individuals are granted discharges either absolutely or on a conditional basis.
 Conditional discharges typically require a certain amount of money to be repaid by the debtor at regular intervals over a specified period of time.
-There are eight enumerated classes of debts that are not released from bankruptcy including debts arising from fraud, sexual assault and criminal fines.
+There are eight enumerated classes of debts that are not released from bankruptcy, including debts arising from fraud, sexual assault and criminal fines.
 Otherwise, discharge has the effect of releasing debts and giving the debtor a fresh start.